Enterprise chatbots and AI agents now go beyond answering questions they automate support, sales, and business workflows.

 Today’s customers interact across multiple touchpoints such as websites, apps, social media, and messaging platforms.
 AI agents ensure consistent communication across all of them.
 This omnichannel presence not only supports customer convenience but also strengthens loyalty by creating seamless brand experiences.

 Choosing the right AI chatbot platform depends on your business size, industry, and specific goals.
-Below are six leading platforms in 2026, each with unique strengths, features, and considerations to help you decide which one fits best.
+Below are eight leading platforms in 2026, each with unique strengths, features, and considerations to help you decide which one fits best.

 With its AI Studio, you can design workflows, connect APIs, automate tasks like order updates, refunds, lead qualification, and appointment booking, all from one place.
 The platform also includes a unified inbox for managing conversations, seamless human handoff with full context, and real-time analytics to track performance.